Fred Ward, of ‘Tremors’ and ‘The Right Stuff,’ dies at 79

 Ward’s more recent roles included appearances in “United States of Tara,” “True Detective” and “In Plain Sight.”

-“The unique thing about Fred Ward is that you never knew where he was going to pop up, so unpredictable were his career choices,” his publicist, Ron Hoffman, said in a statement shared with Rolling Stone.
+“The unique thing about Fred Ward is that you never knew where he was going to pop up, so unpredictable were his career choices,” Hoffman said.

 Hoffman added that Ward spent his final years painting, calling it his “second-favorite art form.”